IgniteUI/igniteui-xplat-docs/doc/en/components/radial-gauge.md

 ## $Platform$ Radial Gauge Example

-The following sample demonstrates how setting multiple properties on the same radial gauge can transform it to completely different radial gauge.
+The following sample demonstrates how setting multiple properties on the same `XamRadialGauge` can transform it to completely different radial gauge.

 <code-view style="height: 375px"